martin056/Belgrade-Meetup-Jan2019/README.md

 ## Branches roadmap

-* `first-example` - The initial structure of the project
+* `master` - The initial structure of the project
 * `the-problem` - Introduces the problem we are solving
 * `first-solution` - Adds the first temporary solution - duplicates logic
 * `second-solution` - Adds the second temporary solution - optional arguments
 * `third-solution` - Adds a solution with nice interface but introduces bug with a race condition
 * `fourth-slution` - Final solution
+* `fifth-solution` - It's a Proof of concept.
+I didn't show it on the meetup.
+I came up with this solution after the meetup.